gtvj/linux/machine-set-up.md

 * Extract the file contents with `tar xzf PhpStorm2016.2.2.tar.gz` (using the name of the downloaded `.tar` file)
 * The extracted folder will contain a file named `Install-Linux-tar.txt`.
 Follow the instructions.

+Note: When upgrading PHPStorm you need to update your

 #### Enabling code formatting in PhpStorm

 Unfortunately, the default keybinding to reformat code in PhpStorm `Ctrl + Alt + L` is also used by Unity to lock the screen.
 You can hand control over to PhpStorm: